gqi/MRMix/README.md

 str(est)
 ```

-`standardize()` can be used if the phenotype is continuous and analyzed with **linear regression**, or binary and analyzed with **logistic regression**.
+`standardize()` can be used if the summary statistics are estimates from linear or logistic regression.
 For other types of phenotypes or other analytic methods, the users need to standardize the data independently before using `MRMix`.
 Type `?MRMix` in `R` for more details.
 The software has been tested on MAC OS 10.11.5 with 2.8 GHz Intel Core i7 and R version 3.5.1.
 Installation and the Example complete within seconds on this platform.